Cholesterol can be a complex topic with a lot of mixed messaging.

 Overly focusing on dietary cholesterol probably should not be the main priority.
 It is another piece of the puzzle worth being aware of, so it should not be ignored.
 But it is less relevant than other factors mentioned prior to this.

 Increase Soluble Fibre

-Soluble fibre is a type of fibre which becomes a bit of a gel-like substance in our intestines that theoretically traps fats a bit and lowers cholesterol.
+Soluble fibre is a type of fibre that becomes a bit of a gel-like substance in our intestines that theoretically traps fats a bit and lowers cholesterol.